 Cold Lunches With Yoghurt and Fruits for Kids

-Here are 8 easy cold lunch ideas for kids that you can effortlessly prepare.
-Packed with fruits and fresh veggies, these preschool cold lunch ideas will ease your worries of a wholesome and filling meal for your children.
+Here are eight easy cold lunch ideas for kids that you can effortlessly prepare.
+Packed with fruits and fresh veggies, these preschool cold lunch ideas will ease your worries about a wholesome and filling meal for your children.

 1. Strawberry Yoghurt Smoothie

-- 2 tbsp of sugar or another sweetener
+- 2 tsp of sugar or banana or dates for sweetness

 1-2 glass of smoothies

-- Add 2 tablespoons of sugar or any other sweetener that you find healthier for your child.
+- Add 2 tsp of sugar or banana or dates that you find healthier for your child.

 - Blend it well and your strawberry yoghurt smoothie will be ready in no time.

 - Among the cold lunch ideas for kids, this one is the least time-consuming.
-Place the chopped melon pieces in a mason jar.
+Place the chopped mango pieces in a mason jar.

-- Pour a layer of fat-free yoghurt on top.
+- Pour a layer of yoghurt on top.

 - Sprinkle cereal and mixed seeds on top of the yoghurt.

-- Drizzle 1 tsp. of honey on it and voila, your melon and crunchy bran pot will be ready in no time.
+- Drizzle 1 tsp. of honey on it and voila, your mango and crunchy bran pot will be ready in no time.

 Cold Lunch Recipes With Boiled Eggs for Your Child